Polytechnic (United Kingdom)

-A polytechnic was a tertiary education teaching institution in England, Wales (coleg polytechnig) and Northern Ireland offering higher diplomas, undergraduate degree and post graduate education (masters and PhDs) that was governed and administered at the national level by the Council for National Academic Awards.
-At the outset, the focus of polytechnics was on STEM subjects with a special emphasis on engineering.
-After the passage of the Further and Higher Education Act 1992 they became independent universities which meant they could award their own degrees.
+A polytechnic was a tertiary education teaching institution in England, Wales (coleg polytechnig) and Northern Ireland offering higher diplomas, undergraduate degree and postgraduate education (masters and PhD) that was governed and administered at the national level by the Council for National Academic Awards.
+At the outset, the focus of polytechnics was on STEM subjects, with a special emphasis on engineering.
+After the passage of the Further and Higher Education Act 1992 they became independent universities, which meant they could award their own degrees.
 The comparable institutions in Scotland were collectively referred to as Central Institutions.

+Like polytechnics or technological universities (institute of technology) in other countries, their aim was to teach both purely academic and professional vocational degrees (engineering, computer science, law, architecture, management, business, accounting, journalism, town planning, etc.).
+Their original focus was applied education for professional work, and their original roots concentrated on advanced engineering and applied science (STEM subjects); though soon after being founded they also created departments concerned with the humanities.
+The polytechnic legacy was to advance and excel in undergraduate and postgraduate degrees in engineering and technology (STEM) education that now form a core faculty at many universities in the UK.
+While many former polytechnics have advanced their research focus, many have retained their original ethos by focusing on teaching for professional practice.

+The term 'poly' is used informally for pre-1992 polytechnics.

 History

 19th century

 The London Polytechnic (now the University of Westminster) emerged from the Royal Polytechnic Institution which was founded at Regent Street, London in 1838.
 The establishment of the polytechnic was a reaction to the rise of industrial power and technical education in France, Germany and the US.
 Degrees at the London Polytechnic were validated by the University of London.